Find food that fits your pet’s needs

 According to the Journal of Veterinary Internal Medicine, the primary internal injury in dogs from grapes occurs in the kidneys.
 In fact, dogs who have snacked on grapes or raisins are at risk of total kidney failure within 48 to 72 hours of eating this forbidden fruit.

-It is believed that the darker the color of the grape, the more likely they are to be toxic.
 Because of their decreased water content and concentrated remaining ingredients, raisins do pose a considerably heightened risk to dogs.
 An exact formula of how many grapes per pound of body weight are fatal to dogs has not yet been determined, but as few as four to five grapes were implicated in the death of an 18 lb (8.16 kg) dog, according to Merck Veterinary Manual.

 My Dog Ate Grapes: What Symptoms Should I Watch For?